GF DF EF, Gluten, Dairy and Egg Alternatives

 I've discovered new cheeses, flavours, and other uses for those cheeses like thickening or adding creaminess to soups and meals.
 Hard and grated bio cheeses I've found in styles of Cheddar, Mozzarella, Leicester, Parmesan and even Pizza flavour.
 Soft bio cheese I've found as spreads, Feta and Bocconcini, so you are spoilt for choice really.

-For a copy of my free e-book
+For a copy of my FREE e-book

 Dairy Free Chocolate Recipes